Pet a cow, play with the sheep and pick apples at the OPEN FARM DAY

 Modern day farming in Denmark is a lot about technology and robots helping in the daily production, with fewer people working on the farm than in the past.

-Everyone is welcome and it is free.
+Everyone can book a free visit.
 Wear the right gear though – such as proper foot wear or even wellingtons, and remember not to bring your beloved friend – the dog.

 The article continues below.